JosephCrispell/basicPlotteR/README.md

 ```

 ## Package contents
 `plotteR` is a collection of tools designed for particular tasks.
-As I develop different tools that help with plotting in R I'll add them into this general package.
+As I develop different tools that help with plotting in R, I'll add them into this general package.
 These are the current tools available in `plotteR`:
 - `addTextLabels` for add non-overlapping labels onto existing R plot
 - `spreadPoints` for adding points onto boxplot(s) that are deterministically spread out to minimise overlap
 - `plotMultipleHistograms` for plotting multiple histograms on the same plot